spiceai/spiceai/CONTRIBUTING.md

 ## Building

-`spiceai` consists of two main binaries. `spiced` is the runtime deamon written in Rust.
+`spiceai` consists of two main binaries. `spiced` is the runtime daemon written in Rust.
 `spice` is the command line interface for end users written in go.
 All targets can be built from Makefiles.